oroinc/documentation/commerce/user_guide/system/email/system_mailboxes.rst

 Save the created mailbox with the button in the top right corner of the page.

-All the system mailboxes can be viewed and processed from the "System Mailboxes" :ref:`grid <doc-grids>` in the corresponding section of the Email Configuration page.
+All the system mailboxes can be viewed and processed from the System Mailboxes grid in the corresponding section of the Email Configuration page.

 .. image:: ../img/system_mailbox/system_mb_grid.png